Continuous SUN (Stable, Unique, and Novel) Metric for Generative Modeling of Inorganic Crystals: Uniqueness and Novelty

-\paragraph{Novelty} Uniqueness alone is insufficient for the comprehensive evaluation of crystal generative models.
+\paragraph{Novelty} Relying solely on uniqueness is inadequate for the rigorous evaluation of crystal generative models.
 A model may be capable of generating a diverse set of outputs that are, in fact, only minor variations of structures present in the training set.
-This limitation necessitates the use of another key metric: ``novelty.”
-Novelty measures how different a set of generated samples, $X$, is from the training data $Y_\mathrm{train} \coloneqq \{y_1, y_2, \ldots y_m\}$.
-Similarly to uniqueness, novelty can be defined in two ways:
+This limitation necessitates the inclusion of another key metric: ``novelty.”
+Novelty serves to quantify the degree of dissimilarity between a set of generated samples, $X$, and the training data $Y_\mathrm{train} \coloneqq \{y_1, y_2, \ldots y_m\}$.
+Analogous to uniqueness, sample-level novelty can be formulated in two ways: